nyorain/vil/docs/own/done.md

+- [x] should support image-less framebuffer extension as soon as possible, might need a lot of changes {it didn't but uncovered a bug in secondary cbs}
 - [x] Add more useful overview.
 	- [x] Maybe directly link to last submitted command buffers?
 	      {this is kinda shitty though, need the concept of command buffer groups